 The best time to visit Brittany, in my opinion, is early September just after the school holidays finish.
 The summer crowds have returned home, museums and other attractions are still open throughout the day (although likely to close for lunch) and the weather will most likely be mild and sunny.

 Start your walk in le Faou or Camaret-sur-Mer

 My first thought when planning this walk was to start in le Faou (then classified as one of France’s most beautiful villages), follow the GR 34 to Landévennec and on through the villages of Lanvéoc and le Fret—reaching Camaret-sur-Mer some sixty kilometres (38 miles) later.

 While le Faou and Abbaye de Landévennec were delightful and I thoroughly recommend you visit both, I found this section of the GR 34 less inspiring.
 For much of the way, the path is set a little way back from the coastline or high above the waterline and views of the ocean are blocked by thick shrubby vegetation.
 I found the going tedious with not enough highlights to warrant three days of walking.

 A few kilometres before reaching Camaret-sur-Mer, the GR 34 joins the coastline and the vegetation disappears.
 From here the views are spectacular and this is where I recommend starting your walk.

-Bus line 34 runs from Brest to le Faou and then on to Landévennec and Camaret-sur-Mer.
-On Tuesday and Thursday, the bus makes an additional mid-day run and it is possible to visit le Faou in the morning and the abbey in the afternoon before catching the last bus to Camaret-sur-Mer.
+Bus line 34 runs from Brest (a major town with airport and train access) to le Faou and then on to Landévennec and Camaret-sur-Mer.
+On Tuesday and Thursday during the summer months, the bus makes an additional mid-day run and it is possible to visit le Faou in the morning and the abbey in the afternoon before catching the last bus to Camaret-sur-Mer.
 On other days of the week, a taxi will take you from le Faou to Landévennec.

 What will you see in le Faou and Landévennec?